 If you are a Pothos fan, you will treasure this gem in your garden.
-Here is a guide packed with all tips and tricks to grow Cebu Blue Pothos without any trouble.
+Here is a guide packed with all the tips and tricks you need to grow Cebu Blue Pothos without any trouble!

 Cebu Blue Pothos Care Guide

 Cebu Blue Pothos needs a well-draining soil mix for survival.
 But, this soil mix must have a balanced pH.
 It will encourage Cebu blue to grow and thrive.
 Keep an eye on soil level and target for a pH between 6.1 to 7.8.

 Using perlite improves the quality of the soil vastly for the Cebu Blue Pothos plant.
 You can also add other ingredients like vermiculite or sand.
 The coarse soil mix is better for your ongoing Cebu Blue Pothos care.

 Cebu Blue Pothos plant prefers exposure to medium light to thrive.
 It may also grow in low light.
 For a more vigorous plant, it is best to give it bright indirect light.

 Avoid direct exposure to the Sun.
 It will encourage scorched leaves and weaker plants.
 As a woodland plant, it grows in indirect light.
 Our aim is also to create similar conditions for our Cebu Blue Pothos plants.

 The ideal location to place your pots will be close to a window that receives indirect light.
 You can place Cebu Blue Pothos under a grow light with balanced dark hours overnight.